Eli B., Ma’aleh Amos

 All of these developments happened about the time we moved to the yishuv, half a year after we were originally scheduled to move.
 While waiting, we were a bit frustrated about the delay, but afterwards realized how HaShem cared for us – making sure we’d come only when it would be even easier for us here.

-Written by Yoel Berman
+Author: Yoel Berman